Do you want to properly install and setup Yoast SEO plugin in WordPress?

-- Post title and meta description meta box to change these on a per post basis.
+- Change post’s SEO title and meta description on a per post basis.

 - Google search result snippet previews.